Safe Room Design: What is a Safe Room?

 Safe Door Design

-Safe room door design is the single most important aspect of a safe room.
+The safe room door design is the single most important aspect of a safe room.
 In the event of a tornado or hurricane with extreme winds, the door to a safe room is the one wall that links the people inside to the elements outside.
 Doors that are not adequately designed to withstand damage and heavy winds can easily come off their hinges and be torn away from the safe room.
 Though the door usually weighs several hundred pounds in order to offer substantial protection, it also must be easy to operate without failure.
-Adequately designed safe room doors feature heavy-duty hardware and secure locks in order for the door to be locked quickly from the inside.
+Adequately designed safe room doors feature heavy-duty hardware and security locks in order for the door to be locked quickly from the inside.

 Safe Room Benefits